SafwanSaleem/Subdomain-port-scanner-passive/README.md

-# 🔍 Subdomain Discovery & Port Scanner
+# 🔍 Passive Subdomain Discovery & Port Scanner

-A  bash script for passive reconnaissance that combines certificate transparency logs with Shodan's InternetDB to discover subdomains and enumerate open ports - completely free and no API keys required!
+A  bash script for passive reconnaissance that combines AnubisDB + certificate transparency logs with Shodan's InternetDB to discover subdomains and enumerate open ports - passive, free and no API keys required!
+A fat yool for recon when you can not run port scan or brute force sub domains

 ## 🚀 Features

-- **🔒 Certificate Transparency Discovery**: Uses crt.sh to find subdomains from SSL certificate logs
+- **🔒 Certificate Transparency Discovery**: Uses crt.sh and AnubisDB to find subdomains from SSL certificate logs
 - **🌐 DNS Resolution**: Resolves all discovered subdomains to IP addresses
 - **🔓 Port Enumeration**: Leverages Shodan's free InternetDB for open port discovery
 - **🛡️ Vulnerability Detection**: Identifies known CVEs associated with discovered services